 A grand jury listens to evidence presented and then votes in secret on whether they believe that the prosecutor has put forth enough evidence to bring federal charges against you (this is the indictment stage.)
 Grand jury indictments are usually for federal felony cases.
 See information about getting federal indictments dismissed.

 Get Professional Help from Our Defense Lawyers if You Have Given a Target Letter or Facing Indictment

-If you are a federal government contractor, employee, or individual that has been served with a target letter or notice of indictment, call our government contractor defense attorneys immediately for a free and confidential initial consultation.
+If you are a federal government contractor, employee, or individual served with a target letter or notice of indictment by a grand jury or under federal criminal investigation, call our government contractor defense attorneys immediately for a free and confidential initial consultation.
 Call toll-free at 1.866.601.5518.